Who we are

 Where we compete

-We compete in the Shell Eco-marathon Americas Competition, which is held annually in Detroit.
+We compete in the Shell Eco-marathon Americas Competition, which is held annually at Sonoma Raceway.
 Shell also hosts competitions in Europe and Asia annually.
 There are two main division in the Eco-marathon: Urban Concept and Prototype.
 The car competes in the Urban Concept division, meaning we try to create a vehicle that we could see on the road in 5 to 10 years.
 For each division there are several fuel classes.
 Our car competes in the battery powered class of the Urban Concept division.

 For more information, check out Shell’s Eco-marathon page.